tahiri-lab/overlap-tree-data-pipeline/README.md

 * In Mode 2, `--seed` controls generated base taxa lists and overlap-set generation.
 * In Mode 2, each dataset additionally receives a deterministic dataset-specific seed derived from the main seed and dataset index.

-For reproducible use, record:

-* the full command line
-* the main seed
+For Mode 1 manual runs, it is also helpful to retain:

-* the generated metadata file for the dataset, such as `metadata/dataset_XX.json`
+* the generated `<group>_overlapping_subsets.csv`
+* the downloaded Nexus files used to assemble the final dataset

 ---